akpetty/NESOSIM/README.md

 ### Forcing Data

-NESOSIM (v1.0) is forced with daily inputs of snowfall and near-surface winds (from reanalyses), sea ice concentration (from satellite passive microwave data) and sea ice drift (from satellite feature tracking), during the accumulation season (August through April).
+NESOSIM (v1.1) is forced with daily (50 km) gridded inputs of snowfall and near-surface winds (from reanalyses), sea ice concentration (from satellite passive microwave data) and sea ice drift (from satellite feature tracking), during the accumulation season (August through April).

-The various forcing data used to run NESOSIM are described in Petty et al., (2018, GMD).
+The various forcing data used to run NESOSIM are described in Petty et al., (2018, GMD) but have ben updated to an extended 50 km (along with a few other tweaks) in this v1.1 configuration.

 ```
-Forcings/
+forcings/
 ```
  - Currently empty because of size constraints, but all the gridded forcing data used in Petty et al., (2018, GMD) have been made available on the NASA Cryospheric Sciences Lab website: https://neptune.gsfc.nasa.gov/csb/index.php?section=516, which can be downloaded, unzipped, and copied to a the Forcings folder (unless you change the DataPath variable in NESOSIM.py).
 Note that the files in Scripts/gridding shows how these forcings were generated from the raw data.

 ```
-TestForcings/
+test_forcings/
 ```

- - Includes sample gridded (100 km) test forcing data for 2010-2011: ERA-I (snowfall and winds) and MEDIAN-SF (snowfall), Bootstrap (ice concentration), NSIDCv3 (ice drift).
+ - In v1.1 this now includes gridded (50 km) test forcing data for 2018-2020: ERA-5 snowfall and winds, CDR ice concentration, OSI SAF sea ice drift vectors.

 ### Ancillary Data

 ```
-AncData/
+anc_data/
 ```
 - Contains temperature-scaled intitial snow depths and the drifting soviet station data that were used for model calibration.